pjformanek/DigiTune/README.md

 # DigiTune
-Automated Guitar tuner, using an STM32F4 discovery board.

-Sketchup was the program used to design the case using a 3D printer.
+Case designed using Sketchup for 3D printing